 You simply go from your own home gym straight to your bathroom for a hot shower.

-It also means you can work out anytime that suits you rather than having to worry about queues for the showers.
+It also means you can work out whenever that suits you rather than having to worry about queues for the showers.

 6 Reasons to Stay at a Commercial Gym